Parth018/Online-ShoppingCart-master-java-sql/README.md

 Step 10: Default Username And Password For Admin Is "admin@gmail.com" And "admin"

-Step 11: The default Username And Password For User Is "guest@gmail.com" And "guest"
+Step 11: The default Username And Password For the User Is "guest@gmail.com" And "guest"

 ## FAQ
 **Question:1** Unable to Connect to Database?

-**Answer:** Please check you have installed the MySQL correctly and have updated the correct db details in application.properties file.
-Also you can try doing maven clean install and force update the project and restart.
+**Answer:** Please check you have installed MySQL correctly and have updated the correct db details in the application.properties file.
+Also, you can try doing Maven clean install and force update the project and restart.
 <hr>

 Note:- This is a Sample Project for learning purposes, we have not much considered of web security.